Cal-Fang/PoliceTransport/README.md

   </tr>
 </table>

-Based on this storing logic, I cleaned the 2018 file into the same format as the other years' records in the following steps:
+Based on this storing logic, we cleaned the 2018 file into the same format as the other years' records in the following steps:
 1. Among rows where either Victims.Killed or Victims.Injured is larger than 1,
    1. Export these rows as a new file with a new column of the address of the incident report webpage;
    2. Open this new file outside R and break each row into multiple rows so that each row would represent one police injured or one police killed with reference to the webpage incident report;